-1. Double click on the ELOG shortcut on the PC Desktop
+1. Double click on the ELOG 2009 shortcut on the PC Desktop

-(Note: ELOG 2004[TM] works with Windows 95, 98, 2000 and NT program, but not Win 3.1)
+(Note: ELOG 2009TM works with Windows 2000, XP and Vista, but not older versions of Windows)

-- 2. With the ELOG 2004[TM] application open, click on File, then New, Setup Table File, Ok - 3.
-At Select a Setup Table Type choose the type of Logger: ELITEpro[TM] (4 Channel) and click Ok - 4.
+- 2. With the ELOG 2009TM application open, click on File, then New > Setup Table File > OK - 3.
+At Select a Setup Table Type choose the type of Logger: ELITEproTM (4 Channel) and click OK - 4.
 Set Integration Period to 1 Minute (or other as desired) - 5.
 Set the Line Frequency to 50 or 60 Hz as appropriate - 6.
 (Optional) Under the Setup Table Description, type "Quick Start Setup," Click the Next button - 7.
 Next click on the Single Phase Two Wire speed button: - 8.
 Enter the current transformer (CT) value corresponding to the CT chosen.
 The CT value is the maximum input (primary) rating of the CT in amperes and is printed on the CT, then click OK. - 9.
 (Optional) Select Name with mouse, then type "110V Load" - 10.
 Click anywhere in the white box under Volts button, and then choose A-Average or other parameters to be recorded as desired. - 11.
 Repeat the selection for Amps, kW (kilowatts), kVA (kilovolt-amps), PF (power factor), and kVAR (kilovolt-amps reactive).
 You can choose any combination of values to record: Average, Minimum, Maximum, and Integrated average (e.g., kWh).
 You may need to use the scroll bar at the bottom of the screen to access power factor (PF) and kVAR. - 12.
-Use File, Save As to save the Setup Table to the computer hard disk, name the table "Sample"
+Use File > Save As to save the Setup Table to the computer hard drive, name the table "Sample"

-Downloading the Setup table into the Logger
+Downloading the Setup Table into the Logger

 - 1. Connect the null modem, RS-232 cable into the serial port on your computer.
-Then connect the other end of the cable into the DB 9pin connector on the logger that is labeled RS-232.
-(See the Application Notes for tips on using a USB port.) - 2.
-From the software main menu, select Logger; Communication; Direct Connect (Null Modem Cable). - 3.
+Then connect the other end of the cable into the DB 9-pin connector on the logger that is labeled RS-232.
+(See the Application Notes for tips on using a USB port.) - From the software main menu, select Logger > Communication > Direct Connect (Null Modem Cable). - 3.
 The connect message should appear.
-If it does not, click on Tool; PC Setup... and change the Direct Connect variables as appropriate.
+If it does not, click on Tool > PC Setup... and change the Direct Connect variables as appropriate.
 The most frequent problem is that the wrong communication port (Com 1, Com 2...) or baud rate (1200, 2400,...) is specified.
 See also the Most Commonly Asked Questions section of this manual.